Jan 8

 There are plenty of charms to buy to increase your fortune for the upcoming year including lucky bamboo grass, and many gather in the hope of improving their luck, so be prepared for crowds.
 Due to the legend that the God himself is a little deaf, the festival is noisy and raucous with people knocking on wooden boards to get his attention before prayers are repeated.

 There will be plenty of food stalls and entertainment to enjoy.
-You can check the schedule (with the help of google translate) here!
+You can check the schedule here (in Japanese).

 How to get there